Public voting is now open for the FOOH Awards! Have your say on the final winners.

 Camera Lenses

-In FOOH production, wide-angle lenses ranging from 12mm to 35mm are typically used, as the goal is to replicate the wide field of view that is common in mobile phone cameras.
-Some DOPs prefer prime lenses, while others prefer the flexibility of zoom lenses.
-The lens’s sharpness, its ability to correct distortions and its ease of handling should be considered.
+In FOOH production, wide-angle lenses ranging from 12mm to 35mm are typically used.
+As the goal is to replicate the wide field of view that is common in phone cameras.

 Gimbals